MRC-CSO-SPHSU/UKSEABMLib.jl/README.md

 ### Exeution

+- The library is making use of the [ABMSim.jl package](https://github.com/MRC-CSO-SPHSU/ABMSim.jl) which needs to be internally installed (currently not registered).
-This is a library with no internal examples.
-However, cf. [LPM.jl package](https://github.com/MRC-CSO-SPHSU/LPM.jl) as an example.
+- This is a library with no internal examples.
+However, cf. [UKDemographicABM.jl package](https://github.com/MRC-CSO-SPHSU/UKDemographicABM.jl) as an example.
 Execution of unit tests within REPL:

 <code>
   > include("tests/runtests")
 </code>

 ### References